 First, I went to google to see what was online.
-ONE recipe was all I found, and it made my hair stand on end!
+One recipe was all I found, and it made my hair stand on end!
 Ingredients like Crisco, white cake mix (WHAT?), coconut and walnuts!?!
-Sorry, this isn’t even close to a Scottish Fern Cake! 🤐
+Sorry, this isn’t even close to a Scottish fern cake! 🤐

 This is an example of what makes me so upset when bloggers post recipes that they know nothing about.
 God only knows how many people have actually used this recipe and thought they were actually making Scottish Fern Cakes?
-It’s unfair because they are being duped.
+It’s unfair because readers are being duped.

 Being close to Christmas, I had a brainwave: Christmas tree “Fern Cakes”!

 The next thing I did was turn to my Scottish cookbooks, but none of them had a recipe.
-I suspected that they were Bakewell Tarts decorated with icing and a chocolate fern design, but I had to be sure I would be sharing the correct recipe.
+I suspected that they were Bakewell tarts decorated with icing and a chocolate fern design, but I had to be sure I would be sharing the correct recipe.
 So I then asked my mother and Scottish baker/friend, Lisa, to check their cookbooks: nothing.

 At this point, I was getting desperate, so I posted a request in a Scottish Facebook group.
-Someone in Scotland said they’d ask their local baker for the recipe and buy a Fern Cake to “dissect” for me, but I never heard back.
+Someone in Scotland said they’d ask their local baker for the recipe and buy a fern cake to “dissect” for me, but I never heard back.
 Finally, I asked a cousin in Scotland who told me that Christie the Baker in Coatbridge had them and someone she knew was going to check for me.

 After waiting weeks, I decided to message the bakery directly and finally, I had the answer/recipe!
-They are indeed Bakewell Tarts with the icing and chocolate fern design on top!
+They are indeed Bakewell tarts with the icing and chocolate fern design on top!
 I was informed that the jam should be raspberry or blackberry (I chose raspberry).
 A massive thank you to Christie the Baker for the information which will also be very useful to many others, I’m sure.

 Without further ado, here is the much needed authentic Fern Cake recipe to all to share!
 If you do share, please credit my site so that Christie’s receives credit, too.
 Thank you!